 Do you have any questions related to this article on types of machine learning?
 If you have, then please put them in the comments section.
 Our team will help you solve your queries.

-To start your career in machine learning, click on the following link ro enroll in Simplilearn's Machine Learning Course.
+To start your career in machine learning, click on the following link to enroll in Simplilearn's Caltech Artificial Intelligence Course.